muldjord/skyscraper/README.md

 * Improved 'blur' and 'shadow' effect to be true gaussian
 * Improved network issue handling (if user experiences unstable wifi)

+#### Version 2.3.2 (in progress, unreleased)
+* Added support for 'wii' and 'gc' platforms
+* Added '.chd' format to a bunch of platforms

 #### Version 2.3.1 (13th February 2018)
 * Fixed 'players' tag to always conform to a 1-digit format
 * Now filters out ".hack-Link" results from 'screenscraper' to avoid bad localdb data